justinchoi001/liferay-learn-0/commerce/user-guide/catalog/managing-price/price-lists/adding-products-to-a-price-list/README.md

 # Adding Products to a Price List

-Once you have a [price list]() created, you can add products to it.
+Once you have a [price list](../creating-a-price-list/README.md) created, you can add products to it.
 This article describes two ways to add products to a price list.
+Prices that are set via a Price List will take precedence over prices set directly against a given SKU for the associated users.

 ## Adding Products to a Price List Through the Price Lists Menu